 Henrico County currently offers two IB programs through an application process each fall — the IB Middle Years Program and the IB Diploma Program.
 HCPS will also add the IB Career-related Program at Henrico High School; that program is awaiting full authorization and notification of acceptance into the World IB Organization.

 Students and teachers in an IB program are part of a global community of learners united through a powerful mission, to create a better world through high quality, international education.
 At the same time, IB students have the opportunity to meet the commonwealth’s accelerated/advanced qualifications and build a foundation to further their goals in education and beyond.
 Middle Years Program principles and instructional practices are designed to benefit all learners.

 The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 To this end the organization works with schools, governments and international organizations to develop challenging programs of international education and rigorous assessment.

 These programs encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.

 IB Programs Highlights

-- Flexible thinking that prepares students to evaluate information critically and apply knowledge in complex, unfamiliar situations
+- Foster flexible thinking that prepares students to evaluate information critically and apply knowledge in complex, unfamiliar situations.

-- Principled action and service in the community
+- Encourage principled action and service in the community.